jwulf/zeebe-exporter-demo/README.md

 </dependency>
 ```

-3. Rename the file `src/main/java/io.zeebe/App.java` to `DemoExporter.java`, then edit it and import the `Exporter` class:
+3. Rename the file `src/main/java/io.zeebe/App.java` to `DemoExporter.java`, then edit it and import the `Exporter` interface:

 ```java
 import io.zeebe.exporter.api.spi.Exporter;